sderosiaux/every-single-day-i-tldr/README.md

 ߒ᠔ip: Use Ctrl+F to search for topics you care about.
 I'm the co-founder and CTO of [conduktor.io](conduktor.io), a real-time AI Data Governance platform built around Kafka.
 In 2025, I’m focused on AI, Data, Kafka, and all things tech.
 ߚࠈappy reading!
+# 27-07-2025
+- https://dynomight.net/wanting The AI safety problem is "wanting"
 # 20-07-2025
 - https://www.youtube.com/watch?v=WWoyWNhx2XU Anthropic co\-founder: AGI predictions, leaving OpenAI, what keeps him up at night
 - https://isovalent.com/blog/post/cilium-netkit-a-new-container-networking-paradigm-for-the-ai-era/ Cilium netkit: The Final Frontier in Container Networking Performance